1979 European Cup final: Match summary

 With Malmö opting to sit back in defence for the duration of the match, the game was merely about whether Forest could break through.
 Despite constant pressure, the English side had still failed to score as first half injury time began, but then John Robertson, a man who was now one of the most feared wingers in European football, beat two Swedish defenders on the left hand side before whipping in a cross.
 Goalkeeper Jan Möller, who had been solid up to this point, did not come out to clear the ball, and at the far post was none other than Trevor Francis to head the ball into the roof of the net.
 That was effectively the end of the match.
 Both Garry Birtles and Robertson missed good chances in the second half, but it did not matter, as Malmö never looked likely to score.

-It may have been an unremarkable final, but the result certainly made for a remarkable overall story.
-Under their maverick manager Brian Clough, Nottingham Forest – a relatively small English club – had won European club football’s biggest prize, knocking out two-time defending champions Liverpool along the way.
-Just two years earlier, Forest had been in English football's second tier, and yet they now found themselves at the zenith of European club football.
+Under their maverick manager Brian Clough, Nottingham Forest, a relatively small English club, had won European club football’s winning prize, knocking out two-time defending champions Liverpool along the way.
+Just two years earlier, Forest had been in English football's second tier.

 Nottingham Forest would retain their title the following year.
 To date, Malmö is the only club from a Nordic country to play in the European Cup or Champions League final.